MicrosoftDocs/win32/desktop-src/Controls/lvm-sethovertime.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # LVM\_SETHOVERTIME message

 Sets the amount of time which the mouse cursor must hover over an item before it is selected.
-You can send this message explicitly or use the [**ListView\_SetHoverTime**](listview-sethovertime.md) macro.
+You can send this message explicitly or use the [**ListView\_SetHoverTime**](/windows/win32/Commctrl/nf-commctrl-listview_sethovertime?branch=master) macro.

 ## Parameters